Mikroways/gift-wrapper/README.md

 ## Current limitations

-- only *numerical* and *multiple-choice* questions are supported (notice that the GIFT format itself doesn't support every type of question available in Moodle)
+- only *numerical*, *multiple-choice* and *true-false* questions are supported (notice that the GIFT format itself doesn't support every type of question available in Moodle)

 - the latex support is very basic